kgxsz/devops-101/part-four/README.md

 - grab those values and put them in the `part-four/infrastructure/configuration/inventory` file
 - go to the `part-four/infrastructure/configuration/` directory
-- launch Ansible to configure your CI Master and CI Slave instances:
+- launch Ansible to configure your CI master and CI slave instances:

     ```
     ansible-playbook playbook.yml -u ubuntu -i inventory --private-key="~/.ssh/main.pem"
     ```

 This will take a little while.
 In the meantime, it's worth looking over `playbook.yml` to refresh your memory on what we're doing to get CI up and running.
-Not much has changed since the last workshop, with the exception of a few extra packages being installed on the CI Slave, like Leiningen, Ruby, and the AWS cli.
+Not much has changed since the last workshop, with the exception of a few extra packages being installed on the CI slave, like Leiningen, Ruby, and the AWS cli.

 When Ansible has completed, ssh to it with port forwarding such that we can access the Go Server web console: